Pierousseau/reaper_generic_control/README.md

 I looked at reaper's SDK, and discovered it was poorly documented and most existing control surface plugins shipped with it had button codes hardcoded all over the place, which is... well, not my favorite kind of code.
 So I decided to try to write my plugin without hardcoding MIDI codes.
 To do that, I made the plugin to use a simple json (text) list of the MIDI codes used by the control surface.
 This package is actually two-fold ; on one side, there is the plugin DLL and its folder of json MIDI codes presets, and on the other side is a super-basic console program that will assist you in generating a json preset.
+This code is compiled for 32 and 64 bit windows.
+Mac users, feel free to contribute !

 # Does it work ?
 All buttons work, except for "Track previous" / "Track next" (what should I use them for ?).
 Reaper will send feedback and appropriately turn on/off the lights on your surface.
 The right-most controls are bound to the master.